Arkansas Field Crop Pest Management

 Stink bugs overwinter in a variety of habitats such as leaf litter, tree holes, fields, and other areas.
 Other host plants include sowthistle, wheat, vetch, peppergrass, soybean, cowpeas, and wild radish.
 The egg stage lasts about 4 days; the nymph stage lasts about 33 days; and the adult stage lasts about 58 days.

 Stink bugs damage cotton by sucking sap from squares and bolls.
 Affected bolls have a small sunken black spot on the outside.
 Internal evidence of feeding may be seen when bolls are opened by hand and lint/seeds/carpel walls are examined for signs of feeding injury.
 The seeds and lint usually turn brown as a result of stink bug feeding.
 Often, wart-like callus growths are present on carpel walls, marking the feeding wounds and plant's response to injury.

 When stink bug damage or stink bugs are seen while scouting, check infested areas with a beat sheet by shaking plants and reporting the number of stink bugs found per 6-row feet.
 Medium-sized bolls can also be checked for symptoms of internal feeding injury.
-See the latest copy of MP-144 for additional sampling and control tactics.
+See the latest copy of MP144: Insecticide Recommendations for Arkansas for additional sampling and control tactics.